dazep01/raajs/README.md

 - ✅ Android WebView & Chrome for Android
 - ✅ iOS Safari 10+

+> **Internet Explorer — NOT SUPPORTED.** *IE doesn't have proxy support.
+RaaJS opted out of heavy polyfills to keep the "carbon bike" lightweight and high-performance.
+Time to move on.*
 ---

 ## 🛠️ Syntax Guide v2.2 (New Standard)